California Penal Code 211

 Are you facing charges for Robbery in the state of California?
 Those found to be in violation of California Penal Code Section 211 will have a felony on their criminal record.
 Once convicted of a felony, it can become very difficult to get a job or take advantage of assistance opportunities.
 Those serious about pursuing a not guilty verdict may be best served by contacting a California criminal defense lawyer.

-At MacGregor & Collins, LLP, our Orange County robbery attorneys have over 30 years of experience representing those faced with robbery charges.
+At the Law Offices of Randy Collins, our Orange County robbery attorneys have over 65 years of combined experience representing those faced with robbery charges.
 When your future is on the line, obtaining skilled legal counsel should be a top priority.
 Call today to receive a free case evaluation and find out what your options are.

 PC 211 Defined